Fugglestone St Peter: History

 The Salisbury branch of the Great Western Railway (to Westbury and Warminster) was built across the parish in 1856, and was joined in 1859 by the Salisbury and Yeovil Railway (LSWR to Gillingham and Yeovil); the tracks ran side by side from Salisbury and diverged at Wilton.
 The LSWR's Wilton station – later Wilton South – was just inside the parish; the station closed in 1966.

 In 1801 and in 1851 the parish population was just over 500, but by 1894 this had risen to 1,060, almost all in the Bemerton area.
-In the same year, with effect from 30 September, the civil parish was dissolved, being divided between the town of Wilton and the new parish of Bemerton.
+In the same year, with effect from 30 September, the civil parish was dissolved, being divided between Wilton and the new parish of Bemerton.
 At the time of this division, sixteen houses and forty-six parishioners were transferred to Wilton, the rest going to Bemerton.
 Quidhampton became a separate civil parish in 1934.

 A farm called 'Fugglestone Farm' still covered some 600 acre in the 1920s.
 In 1949, Fugglestone Farmhouse, a square building of stone north of the A36 and dating from the late 19th century, was acquired by the War Office as the headquarters of the British Army's Southern Command, together with a large area of land where the Army has since built barracks, stores, married quarters, and other buildings, which became Erskine Barracks.
 After the Army moved to Marlborough Lines at Andover in 2010, the site was sold for housebuilding.